-The PA to the Business Manager will ensure that all cleaners have a current WWCC number by keeping an up to date record of the cleaning company's verification that all their staff have a current WWCC number.
+The Business Officer will ensure that all cleaners have a current and verified WWCC number by keeping an up to date record of verified numbers of all cleaners

-- The PA to the Business Manager is responsible for annually (in Term 3) confirming that the WWCC numbers are verified, and records maintained by the cleaning company for all cleaning staff; - 2.
-Verifications must be provided to the PA to the Business Manager by the cleaning contractor as new staff are employed and prior to their commencement of work; - 3.
-The PA to the Business Manager will maintain an up-to-date record of the name and WWCC number of all cleaners employed at the School.
+- 1. The Business Officer is responsible for annually (in Term 3) confirming that the WWCC numbers are verified. - 2.
+Names of new cleaning staff must be provided to the Business Officer by the cleaning contractor prior to their commencement of work; - 3.
+The Office Manager will verify the WWCC prior to the commencement of work - 4.
+The Business Officer will maintain an up-to-date record of the name and WWCC number of all cleaners employed at the School.